sangeetbanik/Cyclistic-EDA-Project/README.md

 **Differences:**
 - **Cyclistic members** go on **more rides** than casual riders.
-- **Cyclistic members** have **smaller average ride length** (12.41 minutes) than casual riders (23.82 minutes).
+- **Cyclistic members** have **smaller average ride length** (12.01 minutes) than casual riders (19.72 minutes).
 Hence, this may suggest that the Cyclistic members take the bicycles for **short trips or short distance travel**.
 - **Cyclistic members** show **consistent rides** throughout the week while casual riders have the busiest activites on weekends and lowest activities during weekdays.
 This may indicate that the Cyclistic members use the bicycles for ***purpose-oriented rides** such as work or errands while the casual riders use bicycles for leisure or recreational activities.

 ### 6. Act
 #### <ins>Recommendations</ins>
 From the analysis above, we can design marketing strategies to convert casual riders to Cyclistic members.
 Here are my suggested approach:

+- **Free Trial Periods** <br>
+Offer casual riders a limited-time free trial of the annual membership benefits.
+This lets them experience the advantages, such as unlimited rides or discounted pricing, and could motivate them to convert to paying members after the trial.

+- **Personalized Promotions** <br>
+Send targeted offers and discounts to casual riders based on their riding behavior.
+For instance, after completing a certain number of rides, they could receive a discount toward an annual membership, making the transition appealing.

+- **Loyalty Program** <br>
+Establish a loyalty rewards program where members earn points for every ride.
+Points can be redeemed for rewards such as discounts on future memberships, motivating frequent usage and enhancing customer retention.

 - **Membership Personalisation** <br>
-Provide a range of membership personalizations: yearly, monthly and daily.
-For example, $365/year, $45/month, $3/day.
-Users will be able to choose their membership type according to their own preferences.
-By introducing shorter-term membership plans with appropriate pricing, we can cater the needs of riders who might not need an annual membership.
+Provide various membership tiers such as annual, monthly, and daily plans.
+For instance, pricing could be set at $365 per year, $45 per month, and $3 per day.
+This flexibility allows users to select a plan that best suits their needs.
+Offering shorter-term memberships with tailored pricing can attract riders who may not require a full-year commitment.

 - **Group Membership Discounts** <br>
-Offerdiscounted plans for friends, students, and families can encourage collective memberships.
+Offer discounted plans for friends, students, and families can encourage collective memberships.
 Furthermore, it encourages users to cycle together and strengthen the bonds between people.

-- **Membership Loyalty Points System** <br>
-Implement a membership loyalty points system for users to collect points for each ride.
-Rewards such as membership discount will be given based on the number of points collected.
-This will encourage riders to use the service more frequently, driving engagement and loyalty.

-- **Member-Exclusive Events** <br>
+- **Exclusive Member Events** <br>
-Organize member-exclusive events such as group rides, urban exploration challenges, or themed cycling events.
-This approach not only encourages more rides from current members but also entices casual riders to join as members to participate in these unique experiences.
+Host special events exclusively for members, such as group cycling tours, urban adventure challenges, or themed rides.
+This provides members with unique experiences, while also encouraging casual riders to upgrade to membership status.

-- **Seasonal campaigns** <br>
+- **Seasonal promotions** <br>
-Launch seasonal campaigns by offering limited-time discounts, special weekdays offers, or extended ride durations for members during these seasons to help in making the service more sustainable and manageable.
+Run seasonal campaigns offering limited-time deals, weekday specials, or extended ride durations for members.
+These campaigns can help sustain membership growth and optimize service use during different times of the year.

-- **Social Media Engagement** <br>
+- **Social Media interactions** <br>
-Utilize digital media, including social media platforms, to engage with both casual riders and potential members.
-Share success stories, testimonials, and user-generated content from Cyclistic members who have benefited from the membership.
-Create visually appealing content showcasing the joy of cycling during different seasons and scenarios, enticing casual riders to become members.
+Leverage social media platforms to engage with both casual riders and potential members.
+Share member success stories, testimonials, and user-generated content.
+Visually appealing posts highlighting the joy of cycling in various seasons can encourage casual riders to convert to members.

 ## 🔮 Conclusion
 In short, this analysis provides valuable insights into the preferences and behaviors of Cyclistic members and casual riders.
-By tailoring strategies to the identified differences and preferences, Cyclistic can effectively convert casual riders into portential members.
+By tailoring strategies to the identified differences and preferences, Cyclistic can effectively convert casual riders into portential cyclistic members.